 Language and education

-Jens-Emil is a language student from his high school time, so the international environment and diverse cultures in Blue World were not so foreign to him.
-In fact, it was a large reason and advantage for becoming an intern here:
+Jens-Emil is a language student from his high school time, so the international environment and diverse cultures in Blue World were not foreign to him.
+In fact, it was a large reason for becoming an intern here:

 Jens-Emil is learning a lot in the Platform and Test department.
 He explains that he has 10 weeks of internship here at Blue World Technologies, and that he is also using this time to get inspired for his topic on his bachelor thesis.
 Lastly, he states that future Marine and Technical Engineers should be focusing on green work, as he believes it is the future: